photoprism/photoprism/README.md

 [issues]: https://github.com/photoprism/photoprism/issues
 [ci]: https://travis-ci.org/photoprism/photoprism

-PhotoPrism is a server-based application that makes it simple to automatically tag, search and organize digital photo collections.
-It is functionally similar to popular cloud services such as Flickr or Google Photos and runs on every computer that has Docker installed.
-You can easily create backups as originals are stored in the file system sorted by year and month.

-![](assets/docs/img/screenshot-detailview.jpg)

-History
--------

 We love taking photos and they belong to our most valuable (and storage consuming) assets.
 Privacy concerns and the wish to properly archive them for the next generation brought us to the conclusion that existing cloud solutions are not the right tool to keep them organized.
 At the same time, traditional desktop software like Adobe Lightroom lacks many features and can only be used on a single computer.
 That's why we started working on an easy-to-use application that can be hosted at home or on a private server.

+![](assets/docs/img/screenshot-detailview.jpg)

+History
+-------

+We started in January 2018 with brainstorming and finding the right technologies.
-The first step was a proof-of-concept which got completed in September 2018.
+Our first milestone was a proof-of-concept which got completed in September 2018:

-You can import all your photos from a local directory and they are getting automatically labeled, tagged and sorted.
-It is possible to instantly search for objects and locations or filter by camera model.
+- It can import all your photos from a local directory and re-index them later
+- Photos are getting automatically labeled, tagged and sorted
+- It is possible to instantly search for objects and locations or filter by camera model
+- You can view individual photos
+- Thumbnails are created using a high-quality resampling filter (Lanczos)
+- The application layout is fully responsive
+- Contains all important technologies such as TensorFlow

 We think this is pretty impressive and we got lots of positive feedback.
 Thank you for that.